 My daughter liked the crayons.
 She took them out of the box, and struggled until she got them all back in.
 Many, many times.
 I may have been the only mom in the world to appreciate such an activity.
 I thought it was perfect.
 And I knew the day would come (and it did weeks later) when she discovered the profound truth — crayons make marks!
 But even then, the marks of color were not as fulfilling to my daughter as getting those stately soldiers to line up again, just right, in the box.

 So, well-meaning Grandpa Edgar didn’t have a prayer.
 I was polite (I think) when I asked him not to draw for his granddaughter, and I tried lamely to explain why, but in retrospect I believe opening my mouth at all was ungracious.
 After all, it wasn’t the same as if I drew for her — parents are much more influential to a child than anyone else.
 A demonstration from me might have been perceived as the “right” way to draw, and discouraged her because she wasn’t as able.

 As my mother-in-law sagely pointed out, my daughter would just think of drawing as something special that her grandfather does.
 And it is…and she does.
 And, she is now an artist in her own right as a photographer.
 (And she’s still into composition – likes everything lined up, just so.)

 So, the moral of this story is: tame your parenting zeal.
 Embrace tact, even if it means biting your tongue.
 Leave the grandparents alone.
 They deserve to develop their own relationships with their grandchildren.
-If they are not daily caregivers, it doesn’t matter if they have different parenting practices than we do.
-Most of the time they know better, anyway.
+If they are not daily caregivers, it matters little if they have different parenting practices than we do.

 Do you have any grandparent stories?
 Or are you a grandparent?
 I’d love to hear from you.